-I’ve been a big fan of the reality show, “Catfish” for years and with Season 2 over, I am anxiously waiting for Season 3 to begin!
-But for those of you who are unfamiliar with the show or the term “catfish”, a catfish refers to someone who uses a false identity online, most commonly through Facebook, to create relationships.
+For those of you who are unfamiliar with the show or the term “catfish”, a catfish refers to someone who uses a false identity online, most commonly through social media or dating apps, to create relationships.
 As you can probably guess, most catfishes “bait” their victims by using an attractive profile picture.

-So how does being catfished relate to buying a cloud-based EHR software?
+How does being catfished relate to buying a cloud-based EHR software?
 There are two types of cloud systems out in the industry: cloud-based and cloud-hosted.
-And if you’re unaware of the differences, you might be catfished by a cloud-hosted system when you think you’re purchasing a cloud-based EHR!
-See how you can tell the difference between a catfish and the real deal!
+And if you’re unaware of the differences, you might be catfished by a cloud-hosted system when you think you’re purchasing a cloud-based EHR.
+Here's how you can tell the difference between a catfish and the real deal:

 Cloud-hosted systems can make themselves sound like a cloud-based system with misleading marketing.
-The word “cloud” can simply be a bait!
-We’ve come up with three most common claims that cloud-hosted software vendors may say to make you think you’re getting the real thing.
+The word cloud can simply be a bait.
+We’ve come up with three of the most common claims that cloud-hosted software vendors may say to make you think you’re getting the real thing.
 Whenever you hear such claims, make sure you dig deeper to determine if they are who they say they are!

-Your cloud-hosted vendor might say “yes”, but don’t just take their word for it!
+Your cloud-hosted vendor might say “yes”, but don’t just take their word for it.
 Technically, accessing your system anywhere from cloud-hosted software is possible, but not without the hassle of setting up a VPN connection.
 True cloud-based systems will work on any device that supports a browser, typically on all tablets and desktops.
-Most cloud-hosted systems on the other hand can only be on the device that it’s installed on, and will require you to set up a connection with that device to use it remotely.
+Most cloud-hosted systems can only be on the device that it’s installed on and will require you to set up a connection with that device to use it remotely.

 The promise of automatic upgrades is another common false claim.
 Remember the part about individual installation of cloud-hosted software?
 The same thing applies to getting updates.
 To get updates or upgrades, you might have to get them manually by re-installing the new version of the software.

-Don’t be a victim of a Catfish!
-Check out Uprise – we promise you, it’s the real deal!
+Check out Uprise – we promise you, it’s the real deal.
 We are a 100% true cloud-based practice management and EHR solution.